Pennsylvania Route 849: Route description

 PA 849 splits from PA 34 by heading southeast on Newport Road, passing through areas of farms and woods with some homes.
 The route heads south into forested areas of mountains, crossing into Miller Township, where it turns east and then south to wind across the mountains.
 The road curves east near a few homes before heading south through more forested mountains.
 PA 849 turns to the east again and heads through more wooded areas with some fields and homes, curving to the southeast.
 The road passes near another forested mountain, turning south into Wheatfield Township and curving southwest.
 The route turns east past a few rural homes prior to heading southeast through agricultural areas with some residences.
 PA 849 makes a turn to the south and crosses into Penn Township, running through more rural areas and passing over the US 11/US 15 freeway.
 The road heads through woodland and becomes the border between the borough of Duncannon to the southwest and Penn Township to the northeast, passing homes.
 The route turns east onto Juniata Road, following the Appalachian Trail, and fully enters Penn Township again, running through wooded areas and passing under Norfolk Southern's Pittsburgh Line.
-PA 849 crosses the Juniata River into Reed Township in Dauphin County and reaches its eastern terminus at an intersection with US 22/US 322 just north of the Clarks Ferry Bridge over the Susquehanna River, where the Appalachian Trail turns south to cross the river on the Clarks Ferry Bridge.
+PA 849 crosses the Juniata River into the village of Benvenue in Reed Township in Dauphin County and reaches its eastern terminus at an intersection with US 22/US 322 just north of the Clarks Ferry Bridge over the Susquehanna River, where the Appalachian Trail turns south to cross the river on the Clarks Ferry Bridge.
 This intersection has no direct access from PA 849 to US 22/US 322 westbound; access is provided by way of a U-turn at the PA 147 interchange on the other side of the Susquehanna River.